Sony A6000 vs A7 II

-An illustration of the physical size and weight of the Sony A6000 and the Sony A7 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Sony A6000 and the Sony A7 II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is considerably larger (52 percent) than the Sony A6000.
 Moreover, the A7 II is substantially heavier (74 percent) than the A6000.
 It is noteworthy in this context that the A7 II is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.